 Complete the membership application form and all required attachments.
 Incomplete applications will be returned for completion before review.

 Each application will be reviewed by the respective program leaders and approved by cancer center leadership.
 Members will be notified via email on the outcome of their application review.
-The review process will generally take about one month.

 Membership will be reviewed and renewed every two years based on membership criteria.
 During the period of preparation for competitive renewal of National Cancer Institute designation, members will have their membership status reviewed for reappointment.